BoundlessHR/jobs-api/README.md

 ### 🔥 Testability

 Is your code tested?
-How do you write tests?
-Do you even write them?
-(Tests are optional)
+How do you approach testing?
+Do you use TDD or are tests an afterthought for you.

 ### API structure and usability